titanicsend/LXStudio-TE/README.md

    1. When TE.app is running, right click on it, and say "Keep in Dock"
    2. This way, during a show, it's very easy for anyone non-technical to simply quit the program and re-run it if there is an issue

-Restart your machine and you should see on startup, LXStudio automatically opens.
+Restart your machine and you should see Chromatik open automatically on startup.

 ## Eclipse